TranHuuBao/mapreduce-demo/README.md

 | 3 | 2008-09-15T08:55:03.923 |82946|Teacher|false|3718
 |3|2008-09-15T08:55:03.957|82947|Teacher|false|994

-## Setup enviroment
-- Java: Install JAVA 8 if you haven't
-	- Windows: you can install follow this [link](https://java.com/en/download/help/windows_manual_download.xml)
-	- Mac OS: you can instal follow this [link](https://docs.oracle.com/javase/8/docs/technotes/guides/install/mac_jdk.html)
-	- Ubuntu: follow command

-	> sudo add-apt-repository ppa:webupd8team/java

-	> sudo apt update; sudo apt install oracle-java8-installer

-	> javac -version

-	> sudo apt install oracle-java8-set-default

-- Maven: You can install maven follow instruction in [link](https://www.baeldung.com/install-maven-on-windows-linux-mac) for all OS
-- Intellij IDE: You can install it follow instruction in [link](https://www.jetbrains.com/help/idea/installation-guide.html) for all OS.
-You can use Eclipse but it is not recommend.

 ## Pull source code mapreduce
 We was develop a simple project mapreduce for demo.
 You need to clone it and build for your exercise.